LinerSu/nyu-pl-spring-20-rec/Week 10/README.md

 ## Function types
 - Remeber that, function types are constructed using an arrow type constructor `->`.
 - For instance, the type `t1 -> t2` represents functions that take a value of type `t1` and return a value of type `t2`.
+- Now we take a complicate function as an example:
 	```sml
 	fun example (i: int) (f: bool -> int) (lst: int list) : int list =
 		...
 	```
-- The question is how could we represent the type of a function?
+	- The question is how could we represent the type for function `example`?
 - [Type signature](https://en.wikipedia.org/wiki/Type_signature): defines the inputs and outputs for each function.
-- [Currying](https://en.wikipedia.org/wiki/Currying): a process that translates a function taking multiple arguments into a sequence of functions, each with a single argument.
+- [Currying](https://en.wikipedia.org/wiki/Currying): a process that translates a function taking multiple arguments into a sequence of functions, each of them with a single argument.
 	- Remember that, the lambda abstraction are right associative.
 Is this a coincidence?
 - For example, if a function is defined and took this signature `int -> (bool -> int) -> int list -> int list`:
 	- In lower level representation, the SML interprets this function like an "onion":